abhijeet7488/BUILD-A-CONVOLUTIONAL-NEURAL-NETWORK-CNN-FOR-IMAGE-CLASSIFICATION-USING-TENSORFLOW-OR-PYTORCH/README.md

 DURATION: 4 WEEKS
 MENTOR: NEELA SANTOSH
 DESCRIPTION :
-The goal of this task is to build a Convolutional Neural Network (CNN) using TensorFlow (or PyTorch) that can classify images into categories.
+In this task, I build a Convolutional Neural Network (CNN) using TensorFlow to classify images of clothing items from the Fashion MNIST dataset.
-I have used the CIFAR-10 dataset, which includes small 32x32 pixel color images of real-world objects like dogs, ships, and airplanes.
+CNNs are deep learning models designed specifically for image processing — they can automatically learn spatial features such as edges, shapes, and textures that help in classifying images accurately.
+The Fashion MNIST dataset contains 70,000 grayscale images (60,000 for training and 10,000 for testing), each of size 28x28 pixels, across 10 categories such as t-shirts, shoes, bags, etc. Each image is labeled with a class ranging from 0 to 9.

-Step 1: Import Required Libraries importing TensorFlow and other useful libraries like matplotlib for plotting, and NumPy for data manipulation.
+Step 1: Import Required Libraries
-Step 2: Load and Explore the CIFAR-10 Dataset TensorFlow provides the CIFAR-10 dataset built-in, so it’s easy to load and split into training and test sets. then normalize the pixel values to range between 0 and 1 by dividing by 255, which helps speed up model training.
+First, I import necessary Python libraries

+Step 2: Load the Dataset
+The Fashion MNIST dataset is available directly in TensorFlow.
+I Just load and split it into training and testing data.

- Step 3: Visualize the Images
+ Step 3: Preprocess the Data
-I use matplotlib to see a few sample images and confirm that the data looks correct.
+Before feeding images to the model:
+Normalize pixel values (from 0-255 to 0-1)
+Reshape images to include a channel dimension (28, 28, 1)

- Step 4: Build the CNN Model
+ Step 4:: Define the CNN Model
-Then, I stack layers using Keras' Sequential API.
-A CNN typically includes:
+I build a CNN using Sequential() with layers:
-1.Conv2D: learns features from image patches.
+Conv2D: Applies convolution filters (It learns features from image patches)
-2.MaxPooling2D: reduces image size.
+MaxPooling2D: Reduces spatial size (It reduces image size)
+Flatten: Converts 2D into 1D (turns features into predictions)
-3.Flatten + Dense: turns features into predictions.
+Dense: Fully connected layers for prediction.
+(It also turns features into predictions).

 Step 5: Compile the Model
-I choose the optimizer, loss function, and evaluation metric.
-Categorical crossentropy is used for multiclass classification.
+Then, I compile the model with:
+loss: sparse_categorical_crossentropy (for multi-class)
+optimizer: adam (adaptive learning)
+metrics: For accuracy

 Step 6: Train the Model
-Then, I train the model using training data for several epochs or cycles.
+Then, I train the model using the training data for a few epochs.

-Step 7: Evaluate the Model
+Step 7: Make Predictions
-Evaluate the Model how well the model performs on the unseen test data.
+Then, I use the trained model to predict new images.

-Step 8: Make Predictions and Plot Confusion Matrix
+Step 8: Visualize Some Predictions
-I predict classes and evaluate performance using a confusion matrix to see which classes are confused with each other.
+Plot images along with their actual and predicted labels.

 OUTPUT:
 <img width="1222" height="822" alt="Image" src="https://github.com/user-attachments/assets/2b462d6f-3353-4965-ac65-872ea809af18" />